 Consider life circumstances and lifestyle

 Factors such as your financial obligations to others and spending habits also play a part in how much home you can actually afford.
 When you have dependent children who rely on you financially, this will affect your monthly cash flow.
-And if your lifestyle is such that you are used to spending a substantial amount of discretionary income, this must also be considered in order to get a true picture of how much mortgage you can really afford.
-On the other hand, if you are frugal with your money and do a good job of budgeting, you can probably afford a higher mortgage.
+And if your lifestyle is such that you are used to spending a substantial amount of discretionary income, this must also be considered to get an accurate picture of how much mortgage you can afford.
+On the other hand, if you are frugal with your money and do an excellent job of budgeting, you can probably afford a higher mortgage.

 When examining your life circumstances and discretionary income, be realistic and honest with yourself.
 If you’re used to spending $400 a month on activities like traveling and eating out, it’s highly unlikely you’ll be able to cut that amount to zero so you can pay your mortgage.
-If you are truly committed to buying a home, however, it is possible to reduce your discretionary income and make home ownership a reality.
+If you are genuinely committed to buying a home, however, it is possible to reduce your discretionary income and make homeownership a reality.